How to run a sprint review meeting [+ templates]

 3. Evaluate what went well, what didn't, and how you adjusted

-Once you’ve painted a clear picture of what happened (or didn’t happen), it’s time to look at why the sprint played out the way it did.
+Once you’ve painted a clear picture of your product increment, it’s time to look at why the sprint played out the way it did.
 In a sense, this section of the meeting is like a sprint retrospective included within the larger framework of the sprint review.

 Go over what went well, what needs improvement for next time, and what (if any) adjustments you made, or ideas that came up to test in future sprints.